softmagnet/tp/docs/UserGuide.md

 * The command does not allow adding duplicate students - as defined as the student having the same name, ignoring case.
 * `NAME` can have a maximum of 120 characters.
 * `PHONE_NUMBER` has to be between 3-25 numbers.
+* `TAG` can have a maximum of 15 characters per tag, with a maximum of 5 tags.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A student can have any number of tags (including 0).